PlanetEfficacy/talk_ideas/talk_ideas.md

 #### Objective

-Participants will be able to
+Participants will be able to apply their own unseen and unknown skills to build better software more effectively.

 #### Communication